ayushshrivastv/Scalable-cToken/README.md

 Scalable cToken Distribution with Solana Pay and ZK Compression on Solana

-A high-throughput solution for creating and distributing compressed proof-of-participation tokens at scale on Solana blockchain using Solana Pay and Light Protocol's compression technology.
+A high throughput solution for creating and distributing compressed proof-of-participation tokens at scale on Solana blockchain using Solana Pay and Light Protocol's compression technology.

 **[Scalable cToken Page](https://scalable-c-token-ayushshrivastvs-projects.vercel.app/)**

 ![Screenshot 2025-05-09 at 2 22 47 PM](https://github.com/user-attachments/assets/8b7532fd-1a86-4471-810d-b7e9b3484217)
 ## Overview

 This project enables event organisers to mint digital proof-of-participation tokens that can be claimed by attendees through a simple scan of a QR code.
 These tokens are not just symbolic; they represent verifiable, compressed assets living entirely on-chain, making them ideal for airdrops, community rewards, or credentialing at scale.